-The National Council of Statewide Interoperability Coordinators (NCSWIC) was established by the Cybersecurity and Infrastructure Security Agency (CISA) in July 2010 to support Statewide Interoperability Coordinators (SWICs) from the 56 states and territories.
-NCSWIC develops products and services to assist SWICs with leveraging their relationships, professional knowledge, and experience with public safety partners involved in interoperable communications at all levels of government.
-Central to the NCSWIC purpose is the promotion and coordination of activities designed to ensure the most effective level of public safety communications across the nation.
+Established by the Department of Homeland Security's Cybersecurity and Infrastructure Security Agency (CISA), formerly the Office of Emergency Communications, in July 2010, the National Council of Statewide Interoperability Coordinators (NCSWIC) supports Statewide Interoperability Coordinators (SWICs) from the 56 states and territories, by developing products and services to assist them with leveraging their relationships, professional knowledge, and experience with public safety partners involved in interoperable communications at all levels of government.
+Central to the NCSWIC purpose is the promotion and coordination of activities designed to ensure the highest level of public safety communications across the nation.
 This direct approach improves interoperability and advances long-term emergency communications initiatives.
-SWICs strive to enhance the response capabilities of public safety responders by coordinating and collaborating with federal, state, local, and tribal public safety agencies, and non-governmental organizations.
-As such, the SWICs contribute to the development and maintenance of communications related to each of the following:
+SWICs strive to enhance the response capabilities of public safety responders by coordinating and collaborating with federal, state, local, and tribal public safety agencies and non-governmental organizations.
+As such, the SWIC contributes to the development and maintenance of communications related:

-- Governance structures across all disciplines and levels of government
+- governance structures across all disciplines and levels of government;

-- Emergency communications policies, plans, and services
+- standard operating procedures;

-- Standard operating procedures
+- voice and data technologies;

-- Voice and data technologies
+- training and exercises;

-- Training and exercises
+- outreach and education materials;

-- Outreach and education materials
+- best practices and recommendations;

-- Best practices and recommendations
+- funding and grant opportunities; and

-- Funding and grant opportunities
+- emergency communications policies, plans, and services.

-CISA is the lead coordinating office for the NCSWIC and recognizes the critical role the SWICs serve in organizing and executing the interoperability effort in all states and territories.
-SWICs serve as the points of contact (POCs) between CISA and each state and territory.
+CISA is the lead coordinating office for the NCSWIC and recognizes the critical role the SWICs serve in organizing and executing the interoperability effort in all the states and territories.
+SWICs serve as the points of contact (POCs) between CISA and each state.